 What about the rear delts?

-If you are doing plenty of rowing exercises, you don’t need dedicated rear delt work.
+If you are doing rowing exercises, you don’t need dedicated rear delt work.
 Wide grip rows are the best exercise for the posterior deltoid.
-Performing some sort of funky rear delt raises is inferior to exercises such as the Bulgarian ring row.

-Similar to all other “small exercises” rear delt raises have place in a shoulder workout only as rehab/prehab/warm-up.
+Similar to all other “small exercises”, rear delt raises have a place in a shoulder workout only as rehab/prehab/warm-up.

-Can you develop strong shoulders without doing the overhead press?
+Can you develop strong shoulders without the overhead press?

 Yes.
-Strong shoulders can be developed without doing overhead work.
-For example, a routine consisting of push-ups, dips, bench presses, heavy rowing and mobility exercises will do wonders for your shoulders.
+A routine consisting of push-ups, dips, bench presses, heavy rowing and mobility exercises will do wonders for your shoulders.

-– The strict standing barbell overhead press is the default king of shoulder exercises.
+– The strict standing barbell overhead press is the king of shoulder exercises.

 – Dedicated shoulder days are not needed.

-– Side lateral raises and isolated rear delt work is mostly a waste of time unless it’s used for rehab/prehab/warm-up.
+– Side lateral raises and isolated rear delt work are mostly a waste of time unless used for rehab/prehab/warm-up.

-– Steroid users have such nice delts because of the drugs – NOT special workouts and exercises.
+– Steroid users have such nice delts as a result of drug use rather than special workouts and exercises.